AntennaeBand7 Imaging 6.6.1

 Data are taken using constant frequency channels.
 For spectral line analysis it's often more useful to have constant velocity channels, and this is also the best way to make images of multiple lines with the exact same channelization for later comparison.
 For specmode='cube', the desired start and width also need to be given in velocity units for the desired output frame.

 It is important to note that ALMA does not do on-line Doppler Tracking and the native frame of the data is TOPO.
 If you do not specify outframe the output cube will also be in TOPO, which is not very useful for scientific analysis.
-The Doppler Shift is taken out during the regridding to the desired outframe in tclean or alternatively it can be done separately by the cvel task which would need to be run before tclean.
+The Doppler Shift is taken out during the regridding to the desired outframe in tclean or alternatively it can be done separately by the cvel2 task which would need to be run before tclean.

 To see what velocity parameters you want to set in tclean, it is useful to make a plot in plotms in the desired output frame.
 Note these plots take a little longer because of the frame shift.
 In order to compare with recent SMA data, we chose LSRK, but it should be noted that many papers of this source are in the BARY frame.